12 months full time; 24 months part time

 This programme provides a grounding in professional practice and academic theory of translating between English, French, German, Italian and Spanish.
 The focus is on translating (i.e. written transfer) rather than on interpreting (i.e. spoken transfer).
 The balance between practical translator training, professional studies, and translation-theory input means that this MA provides both an entry-level qualification into the translation profession and a preparation for a research degree at a higher level.

 You take compulsory modules which cover: professional issues in translating and interpreting; translation practice and principles; translation workshop; translation studies; research methods in translating and interpreting.
 You then choose optional modules.

 As part of the programme, you will also have the opportunity to go on an optional visit to Brussels during the summer to find out about the work of EU translators and interpreters.

 A dissertation or translating project is also undertaken.

 Find out more detailed information about the programme modules

-We will also consider applicants on an individual basis with lower-second class Honours degrees and translating experience or degree-level foreign/second language ability.
+We will also consider applicants on an individual basis with lower-second-class Honours degrees, translating experience or degree-level foreign/second language ability.

 Applicants whose first language is not English require IELTS of at least 7.0, TOEFL 100 (Internet-based), Pearson's PTE Academic Test 69 or equivalent.